American Beautyberry: A Showstopper Native Plant

 The American Beautyberry (Callicarpa americana) is like no other plant I’ve seen.
-In place of bright blooms, it sports bright purple berries in beautiful clusters that line its stems.
+In place of bright blooms, it sports bright purple berries in beautiful clusters that line its stems starting late summer.

 Just when flowering plants are looking frazzled at the end of summer, Beautyberry is getting ready to shine!

-Not only is this native bush fun to look at, it is a great way to invite song birds into your yard.
-They love eating the berries.
+Not only is this native shrub fun to look at, it is a great way to invite song birds into your yard.
+They love eating the berries of this deciduous shrub.

 7 Reasons to Add an American Beautyberry to Your Yard